pkdimpas/PPM-Image-Processing/README.md

 If you want to see the the document of PPM, you can visit [here](http://netpbm.sourceforge.net/doc/ppm.html)
 ## How to use

-To use the program. you can start by running ppmx.exe
+To use the program, you can start by running ppmx.exe.
+This will give you format and commands that you could try.
 ```
 $ ./ppmx